 Graduation from Worthington Christian Schools is based upon specific curricular requirements as well as a student’s demonstration of cooperation with the philosophy of our school.
 Regarding this required curriculum, our philosophy states: “This curriculum seeks to introduce students to the Truth which God, through the power of the Holy Spirit, has revealed in His Word, in His world, and in and through His Son, Jesus Christ.
 Not only are students introduced to the facts of this Truth, but they also are instructed on how to apply these truths in and through their own lives.”

-WCHS operates on a combination of traditional and block schedules which allows for deeper study while preparing students for the college experience.
+WCHS operates on a combination of traditional and block schedules which allows for more in-depth study while preparing students for the college experience.

 The following awards are presented during commencement exercises:

 - Honors Group: Top 10 percent of the graduating class by GPA are recognized.
-Valedictorian and salutatorian are also recognized.
+Valedictorian and salutatorian are also identified.